wernerth94/A-Cross-Domain-Benchmark-for-Active-Learning/doc/rebuttal.md

 what is 9(14) in Table 1 in the last row?
 ```
 We have 9 datasets in our benchmark, 5 of which have a pre-encoded version (excluding text and synthetic) , which brings the total number of experiments to 14.
+We will include this description in the caption of Table 1.
 ```

 not sure what i\in means really after line 93